ricalo/blog/_posts/2019-10-13-custom-powerline-segment.md

 the shell theme.
 The shell theme is declared in the `$HOME/.config/powerline/themes/shell/default.json` file.

-> **Note:** These instructions assume that you have copied the Powerline
-> configuration files that allow you to customize your installation.
-For more
-> information, check [Edit your Powerline configuration][1].
+**Note:** These instructions assume that you have copied the configuration files that allow you to customize your Powerline installation.
+For more information, check [Edit your Powerline configuration][1].
+{: .notice }

 To add the custom theme to the shell theme, add the following segment declaration to the list of segments in the `default.json` file: